Josh Fox: Awards and nominations

 Fox was awarded the 2010 LennonOno Grant for Peace by Yoko Ono.

 Gasland premiered at the 2010 Sundance Film Festival, where it was awarded the 2010 Special Jury Prize for Documentary.
 It was also nominated for Best Documentary Screenplay by the WGA and was awarded the Environmental Media Association Award for Best Documentary.

-Fox received a 2011 Academy Award Nomination for Best Documentary for Gasland.
+Fox was nominated for the 2011 Academy Award for Best Documentary Feature Film for Gasland.
 He won the 2011 Primetime Emmy for Best Nonfiction Directing, in addition to three other Primetime Emmy nominations that year.

 Gasland Part II premiered on HBO July 8, 2013 won the 2013 Environmental Media Association award for Best Documentary, the Best Film at the Wild and Scenic Film Festival, and the Hell Yeah Prize from Cinema Eye honors.
 It was nominated for a 2013 News and Documentary Emmy.

 How to Let Go of the World and Love All the Things Climate Can't Change premiered at the Sundance Film Festival in 2016, and won the Environmental Advocacy award at the Washington DC Environmental Film Festival.
 The film was awarded the 2016 Environmental Media Association Award for Best Documentary, Fox's third consecutive win in that category.

 For his theatre work, Fox has received five grants from the National Endowment for the Arts, five MAP Fund Grants, a Drama Desk Award Nomination, and an Otto Award.

+The Truth has Changed won best film at the Transitions Film Festival and the Montauk Film Festival in 2022.
+"The Edge of Nature" won best Environmental Film at Byron Bay Film Festival and the F. Lammot Belin Award for excellence at the NEPA Film Festival in 2023 and took home three awards at FilmAmbiente in Rio de Janeiro, Best Film, Best Director and the Audience Award.